1958 Wheat Penny Value Checker: Errors List, “D” & No Mint Mark Worth

 1958 CAM Wheat Penny Value

-The scarcity becomes evident in auction records—a PR-68 CAM specimen realized $432 in 2018, with documentation indicating approximately 28 known examples at that specific grade.
+Because so few coins were struck before the frosting disappeared, cameo examples are far less common than standard proofs.
+The scarcity is reflected in auction records—a PR-68 CAM specimen realized $432 in 2018, with documentation indicating approximately 28 known examples at that specific grade.
+CAM proofs have a survival rate of about 31.4%, meaning they fared well due to careful collector handling.

 1958 CAM Wheat Penny Price/Grade Chart